PalisadoesFoundation/talawa-docs/docs/developers/introduction/demo-site.md

 2. Login credentials can be found in the [INSTALLATION.md](https://github.com/PalisadoesFoundation/talawa-api/blob/develop-postgres/INSTALLATION.md#user-accounts-and-organizations) guide in the `develop-postgres` branch.

-3. In either scenario the Admin web app:
+3. In either scenario the:
+   1. Admin web app:
       1. runs as the `talawa-admin` user.
       2. was originally configured using the setup script using default values in the `.env` file except for these parameters:
          ```
          REACT_APP_TALAWA_URL=https://test.talawa.io/graphql
          REACT_APP_BACKEND_WEBSOCKET_URL=ws://test.talawa.io/graphql
          ```
+   1. The API app:
+      1. is configured to run caddy on port 8080 and 8443 instead of 80 and 443.
+This is because with caddy running on these ports, we couldn't set up an internet facing webserver on port 80 and 443 that would service both Admin and the API.
+In the current implementation (March 2025), both apps need to run on the same port to avoid CORS errors.

 The following sections provide further clarifications.